watty62/SOD/README_2019.md

 # 2019 Scottish Open Data List

+## Important Note - August 2020
+The contents of the file below is frozen as of March 2019.

+If you are looking for an updated survey of Scottish open data please check the [main Readme](README.Md) of this repo.

 ## News
 11 Mar 2019
 Added open procurement and open contracts links below.
 Hard to find, but these pages do offer good data coverage and are clearly licensed under OGL 3.0